ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 the assistance of programmers designs acceptance, system, and integration tests.
-Some of these acceptance tests are also **associated** (with tags, links or else) **to acceptance criteria** of corresponding features.
+Some of these acceptance tests are also **associated** (with tags, links or else) **to acceptance criteria** of corresponding features/enablers.
 All these tests are automated, possibly during the same sprint in which the user story is being developed.

-During a PI, testers together with feature and capability owners define the acceptance criteria and corresponding tests (either in Gherkin or other format).
-These tests are defined as the development of the feature proceeds, in a test-first fashion.
-In this way team(s) working on the feature will be able to check when their code passes the acceptance criteria.
+During a PI, testers together with feature/enabler and capability owners define the acceptance criteria and corresponding tests (either in Gherkin or other format).
+These tests are defined as the development of the feature/enabler proceeds, in a test-first fashion.
+In this way team(s) working on the feature/enabler will be able to check when their code passes the acceptance criteria.

-System-level tests are derived from acceptance criteria of epics, capabilities or features.
+System-level tests are derived from acceptance criteria of epics, capabilities or features/enablers.
-Appropriate tags should be added to tests and scenarios so that they can be linked to epics, capabilities and features.
+Appropriate tags should be added to tests and scenarios so that they can be linked to epics, capabilities and features/enablers.

 All acceptance criteria should be covered by one or more tests/scenarios, including happy and sad paths of the use case entailed by the criteria.
-Each feature should be covered by **at least one acceptance test** written in Gherkin.
+Each feature/enabler should be covered by **at least one acceptance test**, possibly written in Gherkin.
+In general it is the Feature Owner's call to decide which acceptance tests need to be written in Gherkin.
+The **decision criterion** is based on who are the stakeholders of the tests: if they are developers, then Gherkin is probably not needed.
+If they are non-developers (eg. management, astronomers, architects) then Gherkin might be useful.

 System-level tests could also be linked (for traceability purposes) to high-level requirements (L1/L2/L3, Interface requirements) of the telescope software.
 They could also be present in Jira.
-The call is on the feature/capability owner to decide when this is appropriate.
+The call is on the feature/enabler/capability owner to decide when this is appropriate.